cp2k/dbcsr/src/acc/libsmm_acc/libcusmm/tune.md

 tune_8x8x8.job
 ```

 For each possible parameter-set a *launcher* is generated.
-A launcher is a small snippet of C code, which launches the kernel by using the cuda specific `<<< >>>`-notation.
+A launcher is a small snippet of C code, which launches the kernel by using the CUDA specific `<<< >>>`-notation.
 It also instantiates the C++ template which contains the actual kernel code.

 In order to parallelize the benchmarking, the launchers are distributed over multiple executables.
 Currently, up to 10'000 launchers are benchmarked by one *executable*.
 Each executable is linked together from several `tune_*_part???.o` and a `tune_*_main.o`.
 Each part-files contains up to 100 launchers.
 This allows to parallelize the compilation over multiple CPU cores.